 This post is to show you how we narrowed down our trip to Cambodia and Vietnam after tons and tons of browsing and interacting with travelers who have been there earlier.
 This travel itinerary (it was rather hectic due to lack of time) for Cambodia and Vietnam in 8 days should help you with all the necessary information before you zero down on the places you would like to visit.

-I tried adding offbeat places than the regular ones to have a peaceful, non-crowded experience.
-For Eg: Hanoi was knocked out of my list though my return flight was from there.
-Yes, I do not regret not going to Hanoi after visiting the other places in Vietnam.
+We tried adding offbeat places than the regular ones to have a peaceful, non-crowded experience.
+For Eg: Hanoi was knocked out of our list though our return flight was from there.
+Yes, we do not regret not going to Hanoi after visiting the other places in Vietnam.
 A lot of people still don’t know about Hue and Hoi An and these places – my oh my -what beauty and amazing stories they have in store for us to carry back home.